 The function of an appropriate assessment process is to determine if the ongoing and proposed aquaculture activities are consistent with the Conservation Objectives for the Natura site or if such activities will lead to deterioration in the attributes of the habitats and species over time and in relation to the scale, frequency and intensity of the activities.
 NPWS (2011b) provide guidance on interpretation of the Conservation Objectives which are, in effect, management targets for habitats and species in the SAC.
 This guidance is scaled relative to the anticipated sensitivity of habitats and species to disturbance by the proposed activities.
 Some activities are deemed to be wholly inconsistent with long term maintenance of certain sensitive habitats while other habitats can tolerate a range of activities.
-For the practical purpose of management of sedimentary habitats a 15% threshold of overlap between disturbing activities and a habitat is given in the NPWS guidance.
-Below this threshold disturbance is deemed to be non-significant.
+For the practical purpose of management of sedimentary habitats a 15% threshold disturbance is deemed to be non-significant.
 Disturbance is defined as that which leads to a change in the characterizing species of the habitat (which may also indicate change in structure and function).
 Such disturbance may be temporary or persistent in the sense that change in characterizing species may recover to pre-disturbed state or may persist and accumulate over time.